The Sword of Paros

+The Sword of Paros (パロスの剣, Parosu no Ken) is a Japanese shoujo historical fantasy manga written by Kaoru Kurimoto and illustrated by Yumiko Igarashi.
+It was serialized in Kadokawa Shoten's Monthly Asuka manga magazine from March 1986 to February 1987.
+It was later adapted into a novel by Kurimoto that was published by Kadokawa Bunko on October 25, 1989.

-The Sword of Paros (パロスの剣, Parosu no Ken) is a 1986 shoujo historical fantasy manga composed of three volumes written by Kaoru Kurimoto, a science fiction author best known for Guin Saga, and illustrated by Yumiko Igarashi, best known for Candy Candy.
-The plot of The Sword of Paros is also strongly centred on the romance of the protagonists, one of whom, like Oscar in The Rose of Versailles, is trying to pass as a man.
+The story is set thousands of years before Kurimoto's long running Guin Saga, and strongly centred on the romance of the protagonists, one of whom, like Oscar in The Rose of Versailles, is trying to pass as a man.

 Plot

 Far away and long ago in the kingdom of Paros, legend says that one can wield the sacred sword of the true ruler of Paros.
 According to this legend, in time of war, a single person will come forward, who can brandish this weapon and lead the country towards the future.
 This prophecy also asserts that the true ruler, who will carry Paros to a future of light and prosperity, is neither man nor woman, while the one who will wield the sword wrongfully, and so destroy Paros forever, is neither man nor woman.

 Unfortunately, in the kingdom of Paros, war is in the air: the neighbouring realm of Kauros wants in fact to conquer - through diplomacy, or through open war - the prosperous Kingdom of the Sword.

 The King of Paros, unfortunately, does not have a male heir, but only the Princess Erminia, who has grown up as if she were a boy.

-All the kingdom speaks about Princess Erminia, for her brave and rebellious character, let alone for her force of mind.
-However all know that she cannot reign because only men are permitted to rule and therefore it will be her husband who will be the future king regnant.
-Erminia's father orders her to take a husband, so that she will not have to marry the Prince of Kauros, and so allow Paros to be absorbed into Kauros.
+Princess Erminia is widely noted for her strong-willed and independent character.
+However, under the kingdom's succession laws, only men are permitted to rule, meaning that her future husband would become king regnant.
+In this context, her father instructs her to marry in order to avoid a political union with the Prince of Kauros, which could result in Paros being absorbed into Kauros.

 Erminia does not intend to obey her father's wishes.
 She tells her true friend, Yurias, that she feels that she is caught in a woman's body, possessing the mind of a man.
 Yurias is secretly in love with Erminia.

 Fiona is one simple laundry maid of the castle of Paros, with a kind heart.
 However, she lives a life of uneasiness and suffering because of her poverty.
 When she was little, Fiona met in a barn a young prince who took care of her for a night.
 From then on, Fiona has lived her life hoping to see her prince again.